 A conviction for any sexual assault charge, whether historical or otherwise, will have a significant, long-term impact on the life of the person who is convicted.
 Almost every sexual assault conviction results in prison time, registration on the national and provincial sex offender registries, and registration in the national DNA bank.

 A sexual assault conviction also carries a significant stigma, affecting employment options and any potential family law matters, including divorce or custody proceedings.

 If you are facing historical sexual assault charges it is critical to retain a criminal defence lawyer with significant experience defending these specific charges and taking such cases to trial.
-Hicks Adams LLP is one of the largest criminal law firms in Canada.
-Our team of lawyers at Hicks Adams LLP rely on more than a century of collective experience resolutely defending clients against historical sexual assault charges and guiding them through the litigation process.
-We are very familiar with the various versions of the Criminal Code as well as the legislative and policy changes that have taken place over the years and are well positioned to provide our clients with the best possible defence.
+Hicks Adams is one of the largest criminal law firms in Canada.
+Our team of lawyers at Hicks Adams relies on more than half a century of collective experience resolutely defending clients against historical sexual assault charges and guiding them through the litigation process.
+We are very familiar with the various versions of the Criminal Code as well as the legislative and policy changes that have taken place over the years and are well-positioned to provide our clients with the best possible defence.

-Contact Us for a Free Historical Sexual Assault Consultation
+Contact the Criminal Defence Lawyers at Hicks Adams for a Free Historical Sexual Assault Consultation

-At Hicks Adams LLP our experienced Toronto criminal defence lawyers are ready to defend you against historical sexual assault charges and to guide you through the trial process.
+At Hicks Adams, our experienced Toronto criminal defence lawyers are ready to defend you against historical sexual assault charges and to guide you through the trial process.
 Call us at 416-975-1700 or contact us online for a free consultation.